metio/terraform-provider-k8s/docs/data-sources/config_karmada_io_resource_interpreter_webhook_configuration_v1alpha1_manifest.md

 Required:

 - `api_groups` (List of String) APIGroups is the API groups the resources belong to. '*' is all groups.
 If '*' is present, the length of the slice must be one.
-For example: ['apps', 'batch', 'example.io'] means matches 3 groups. ['*'] means matches all group  Note: The group cloud be empty, e.g the 'core' group of kubernetes, in that case use [''].
+For example: ['apps', 'batch', 'example.io'] means matches 3 groups. ['*'] means matches all group  Note: The group could be empty, e.g the 'core' group of kubernetes, in that case use [''].
 - `api_versions` (List of String) APIVersions is the API versions the resources belong to. '*' is all versions.
 If '*' is present, the length of the slice must be one.
 For example: ['v1alpha1', 'v1beta1'] means matches 2 versions. ['*'] means matches all versions.
 - `kinds` (List of String) Kinds is a list of resources this rule applies to.
 If '*' is present, the length of the slice must be one.
 For example: ['Deployment', 'Pod'] means matches Deployment and Pod. ['*'] means apply to all resources.
 - `operations` (List of String) Operations is the operations the hook cares about.
 If '*' is present, the length of the slice must be one.